kkawan/MorseC/README.md

 # MorseC
-I made this system with 2 LEDs and 1 mini servo
+I made this system with 2 LEDs, 1 mini servo and a Arduino Uno